 (Frank-Peter van de Goor)

+This book is about the military movements of both the British and the German army during September and October 1944.
 I have tried to gather as much detailed information from various sources.
-This information was compiled in chronological order to capture a picture as complete as possible of the battle in and around Reusel.
+This was compiled in chronological order to capture a picture as complete as possible of the battle in and around Reusel.

 I start my story in Belgium, to be more specific up near the Albert Canal.
 As the story progresses you can see developments into perspective and understand the decisions taken at that time.